"Choose a good reputation over great riches; being held in high esteem is better than silver or gold.."

 — Proverbs 22:1 NLT

-Legendary UCLA basketball coach John Wooden led ten teams to national championships, and before any of them touched a basketball, he reminded his players of something most coaches never talk about:
+Legendary UCLA basketball coach John Wooden led 10 teams to national championships, and before any of them touched a basketball, he reminded his players of something most coaches never talk about:

 "Be more concerned with your character than your reputation, because your character is what you really are, while your reputation is merely what others think you are."

-At first glance, Wooden's words seem to contradict Proverbs 22:1.
 Solomon tells us to value a good name.
 Wooden tells us to value character.
-But they are not in conflict.
+They are not in conflict.
 They are in sequence.

 Character is the root.
 Reputation is the fruit.